 Though this article isn’t about the Kids Club, the Disney Cruise Kids Clubs are the best part of the Disney ship.
 Our kids never want to leave because it’s so much fun, and there is just so much to do there.
 That leaves lots of time for Mom and Dad to enjoy the many activities the ship has to offer.
 What is your favorite thing to do on a cruise?

-► Nap-Time Version: A few of the more low-key parts of the Disney Cruise Ship.
+► Nap-Time Version: A few of the more low-key parts of the Disney Cruise Ship filled with activities day and night.

-Check out our Destination Guide to Disney Cruising and read everything you ever wanted to know about from the pools to the Disney Cruise Kids Clubs to the shows!
+Check out our Destination Guide to Disney Cruising and read everything you ever wanted to know about from the pools to the Disney Cruise Kids Clubs to the Broadway Style Shows in the Walt Disney Theater!